Tax Strategy: Gifting Assets

 Tax Calculations for Estate Gifting Decisions

-- The more an asset is subject to estate tax (value exceeds exemption), the more appealing it is to gift the asset.
 It is reasonable to assume the estate tax rate will remain higher than the capital gains tax rate for the foreseeable future.
 Assuming this to be the case, it makes gifting assets subject to estate tax more appealing.

-- The higher the amount of unrealized gain, the more appealing it is to retain the asset.
 This speaks for itself.
 The higher gain means a bigger step-up and, therefore, a bigger tax benefit when the gain is erased.

-- The higher the expected return on the assets, the more appealing it is to gift.
 Ditto to what is said in rule #1.
 Higher returns drive higher values, which makes gifting appealing in a taxable estate scenario.

-- The longer the time horizon, the better it is to gift.
 More time means more time to grow and, hence, a higher value subject to estate tax at death.

-- The longer an asset is held after it is inherited (post death), the more appealing it is to gift.
 The longer an asset is held, the longer it is until the tax liability associated with a sale is paid.
 Therefore, the present value of the cost is less.
 Assets held for generations (emphasis on plural) may never incur capital gains tax and, if perpetuity is part of the assumptions, gifting is usually the answer.

-- Geography matters.
 Where you reside (more importantly the owner of an asset) matters greatly.
 Residents of high tax states like Minnesota, New York, and California have more to think about than residents of Nevada or Arizona, both in terms of income taxes today and, in the case of states like Minnesota, state level estate taxes in the future.

 Additional Gifting Considerations

-- Gift selection – Being choosy and deciding what to give is key in any effective strategy.
+Being choosy and deciding what to give is key in any effective strategy.
 Gifting high cost basis assets (low % unrealized gain) with good growth potential remains appealing, as does gifting assets with long time horizons.

-- Time – Focus on the timeline.
 For young clients or assets that will be held long after death, gifting is a good strategy.
 What does this mean for planning?
 Start gifting programs now and don’t wait until estate taxes become a problem.

-- Grantor retained annuity trusts – Consider using grantor retained annuity trusts to shelter asset growth from estate tax, but cause the asset to be included in an estate should a passing happen during the term of the trust…in other words, when death happens sooner than originally planned.
+Consider using grantor retained annuity trusts to shelter asset growth from estate tax, but cause the asset to be included in an estate should a passing happen during the term of the trust…in other words, when death happens sooner than originally planned.

-- Hedging to manage concentration risk – Maintaining a concentrated position to preserve a cost basis step-up at death does not come without risk.
+Maintaining a concentrated position to preserve a cost basis step-up at death does not come without risk.
 It is possible to hedge downside risk, but the cost of hedging should be compared to the tax savings that come with the basis step-up.

-- Creative use of debt – Consider using debt to gift cash today, thereby keeping low basis assets in an estate.
+Consider using debt to gift cash today, thereby keeping low basis assets in an estate.
 The right circumstance for this strategy is when a client does not have a long-life expectancy.
 Lending can be done in combination with a hedging transaction, but further discussion is beyond the scope of this article.

-- Creative portfolio construction – Consider using a custom separate account equity index portfolio= as a way to reduce the income tax liability in moving a portfolio from one or several securities into a more diversified equity portfolio.
+Consider using a custom separate account equity index portfolio= as a way to reduce the income tax liability in moving a portfolio from one or several securities into a more diversified equity portfolio.